-Online payment.
-As long as your ticket has not been sent to collections, your parking tickets can be paid at the ParkSimple website using a credit or debit card.
-You will need the citation number and/or license plate number.
+As long as your ticket has not been sent to collections, your parking tickets can be paid online using a credit or debit card.
+You will need the citation number and license plate/VIN number.

 In‑person payment.
 You can pay in person at:

 Mail a payment.
 You can mail in your payment using the envelope provided or on the ticket itself.
 Do not mail cash.